ken1286/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM is the Document Object Model.
+It is a representation of the HTML elements of a web page that can be manipulated by Javascript.

 2. What is an event?

+  An event is how users interact with a page.
+They involve the use of mouse, keyboard, or other devices.

 3. What is an event listener?

+  An event listener checks for a triggered event on an element and runs a callback when triggered.

 4. Why would we convert a NodeList into an Array?

+  Array object has access to more methods than Nodelist, such as map().

 5. What is a component?

+  Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up